dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/allocation_view_implementation.md

 ## Rationale

+It can be seen from the primary presentation that while the backend project has a very straight forward (typically 1 to 1) representation of the modules in the implementation, the frontend spreads the modules more, using a different organization.*

+The backend organizes the first level folders based on the modules, and only deeper in the tree the architectural and then technical categories are used.
+While the frontend does the opposite, starting by the architectural and technical categories, and only at the deeper level separating the modules.*

+One could propose a different general approach.
+But even in the current one, if in the frontend we organize the module level folders according to the decomposition view, a cleared appreciation of the overall system could be achieved.*

 Rationale on **Domain Model Integrity** comments, improvements and considerations:

 - **DMI1.**

-    *We can see from the primary presentation that while the backend project has a very straight forward (typically 1 to 1) representation of the modules in the implementation, the frontend spreads the modules more, using a different organization.*

-    *The backend organizes the first level folders based on the modules, and only deeper in the tree the architectural and then technical categories are used.
-While the frontend does the opposite, starting by the architectural and technical categories, and only at the deeper level separating the modules.*

-    *One could propose a different general approach.
-But even in the current one, if in the frontend we organize the module level folders according to the decomposition view, a cleared appreciation of the overall system could be achieved.*

-- **DMI2.**

-    *The use of small bounded contexts (refer to [Uses View - DMI-SUMMARY](module_view_uses.md#Rationale)), contributes to the our desired Modifiability trait, specially on the scenarios [MS2](system_overview.md#modifibility), [MS3](system_overview.md#modifibility) and [MS4](system_overview.md#modifibility).*
+    *The use of small Bounded Contexts (refer to [Uses View - DMI-SUMMARY](module_view_uses.md#Rationale)), contributes to the desired **modifiability** trait, specially with scenarios such as [MS2](system_overview.md#modifibility), [MS3](system_overview.md#modifibility) and [MS4](system_overview.md#modifibility).*

-    *The backend side takes considerable benefits from this due to what was commented in **DMI1**.
-In the frontend we notice 3 new terms that overlap more than 1 bounded contexts:*
+    *The backend side takes considerable benefits from this due to what was commented in the Rationale's intro.
+In the frontend we notice 3 new terms that overlap more than 1 Bounded Contexts:*
     * teacher
     * student
     * management

 ## Related Views